otfsenter/idlepig/README.md

-# IdlePig
+# idlepig

-This is a blog for IdlePig
+This is a blog for idlepig